With COVID-19 suspending classes for thousands of MindLeaps students, MindLeaps has created the Virtual Academy to continue with their education.

 Develop Subject Area Knowledge

-The students demonstrate increased knowledge of six important subject areas:
+The students demonstrate increased knowledge of eight important subject areas:

 - Business Entrepreneurship

 - Project Management/Budgeting